prannoy10/Project-5-Shell_script_module_to_retrieve_Github_Info/README.md

 Please provide your github token and rest api to the script as input This script can be used as a module.

-You can use below command to retrive user info ./github-script-demo.sh $password /user
+You can use this command to retrive user info ./github-script-demo.sh $password /user

- You can use below command to retrieve repo info ./github-script-demo.sh $password /user/repos
+ You can use this command to retrieve repo info ./github-script-demo.sh $password /user/repos

 Here $password is the github token password.